 The survey of 250 retail professionals at enterprises with at least $100 million in annual sales, underscored the importance of pick-up-in-store options for retailers that find themselves in the midst of a dramatic digital transformation.

 BOPIS orders accounted for between 21 and 30 percent of online revenue for 28.8 percent of respondents and another 28.4 percent of retailers said internet orders picked up in store made up 11 to 20 percent of online sales.

-The growing importance of BOPIS as a way to appeal to empowered, buy-anywhere-anytime consumers is reflected in a number of ways — starting with numbers themselves.
+The growing importance of BOPIS buy online pickup in store as a way to appeal to empowered, buy-anywhere-anytime consumers is reflected in a number of ways — starting with numbers themselves.
 Home improvement retailer Lowe’s has reported that 60 percent of its online orders are collected in-store.
 Chief competitor Home Depot says customers come in to gather up 43 percent of their online orders.
 Nordstrom’s online sales grew 30 percent last year.
 Kohl’s saw 36 percent of its online sales picked up.
-Half of AutoZone’s online orders were BOPIS sales.
+Half of AutoZone’s online orders were BOPIS ecommerce sales.

 Millennials are helping to drive buy-online-pick-up-in-store

 “You’ve got a millennial demographic, which is more and more of the purchasing power today.
 They want to shop differently.
 They also expect a certain degree of customer experience, especially from digital transactions,” says Matthew Leach, a vice president at NTT Data Services, which studied BOPIS at 15 of the nation’s largest retailers.

 Retailers indicated that their biggest reason for offering BOPIS was to remain competitive with other retailers, including Amazon.
 In fact, 44 percent of respondents cited competitive reasons, with 12.4 percent naming Amazon as the threat and another 31.6 answering that it was competitors in general that they were worried about.